scipy-conference/scipy_proceedings/papers/aldcroft/my_paper.rst

 Different parts of the spacecraft are heated at different pitch angles (the angle that the telescope boresight axis makes to the sun line).
-This is shown in the figure below that shows a side view of Chandra along with the subsystems that are sensitive over different pitch ranges.
+This is shown in Figure 2 which presents a side view of Chandra along with the subsystems that are sensitive over different pitch ranges.
 Temperatures can be maintained within limits by ping-ponging to different attitudes, never letting one part get too hot.
 Thus in order to plan the weekly observing schedule a few simple